Curious friends, countrymen, relatives, coworkers, and others who share

 interview on Vice also appear on interstitial pages (ie, black pages

-separating proper essays) in the recently published collection of essays,
+separating proper essays) in the collection of essays,

-vs NYC from n + 1.
-Wrote about it a
+vs NYC published by n + 1 in February 2014.
+I wrote about it

 bit on goodreads -- might write more one day soon.